 Study Design/Methods

-• Ongoing, phase 2, randomized, open-label, multicenter study1,2,4,5
+• Ongoing, phase 2, randomized, open-label, multicenter study1,3

 • The study design is shown in Figure: SunRISe-4 Study Design.

 • RC could be performed at week 12.
-The protocol-specific window for RC was 11-15 weeks.4,6
+The protocol-specific window for RC was 11-15 weeks.3,4

-SunRISe-4 Study Design1,2,4-6,13
+SunRISe-4 Study Design1-4,11,13

-Abbreviations: CT, computed tomography; CTCAE, Common Terminology Criteria for Adverse Events; cTNM, clinical stage-primary tumor [T], lymph node [N], distant metastasis [M]; ECOG PS, Eastern Cooperative Oncology Group performance status; EOS, end of study; FACT-Bl, Functional Assessment of Cancer Therapy-Bladder; IV, intravenously; MIBC, muscle-invasive bladder cancer; MRI, magnetic resonance imaging; pCR, pathologic complete response; pOR, pathologic overall response; Q12W, every 12 weeks; Q3W, every 3 weeks; Q4W, every 4 weeks; R, randomization; RC, radical cystectomy; RECIST, Response Evaluation Criteria in Solid Tumors; RFS, recurrence-free survival; TURBT, transurethral resection of bladder tumor.
+Abbreviations: CT, computed tomography; CTCAE, Common Terminology Criteria for Adverse Events; cTNM, clinical stage-primary tumor [T], lymph node [N], distant metastasis [M]; ECOG PS, Eastern Cooperative Oncology Group performance status; EOS, end of study; FACT-Bl, Functional Assessment of Cancer Therapy-Bladder; GFR, glomerular filtration rate; IV, intravenously; MIBC, muscle-invasive bladder cancer; MRI, magnetic resonance imaging; pCR, pathologic complete response; pOR, pathologic overall response; Q12W, every 12 weeks; Q3W, every 3 weeks; Q4W, every 4 weeks; R, randomization; RC, radical cystectomy; RECIST, Response Evaluation Criteria in Solid Tumors; RFS, recurrence-free survival; TURBT, transurethral resection of bladder tumor.

-aPer RECIST v1.1 or histologic evidence.
+aPer RECIST v1.1 or histologic evidence

 bPatients with variant histologic subtypes (except small-cell or neuroendocrine variants) were allowed if tumors demonstrated urothelial predominance.

-cINLEXZO was placed intravesically via a transurethral placement catheter and then removed cystoscopically.
-Upon removal, a new gemcitabine intravesical system could be placed immediately.
+dINLEXZO was placed intravesically via a transurethral placement catheter and then removed cystoscopically.
+Upon removal, a new INLEXZO could be placed immediately.
+The final INLEXZO was removed in the clinic or at the time of RC.

-dProtocol specified window of weeks 11-15.
+eProtocol specified window of weeks 11-15.

 f